-From birds and butterflies to insects and plant life on the forest floor, the information recorded will help to paint a better picture of England’s forest biodiversity today.
+From birds and butterflies, to insects and plant life on the forest floor, join a journey of discovery through our forest landscapes as we celebrate our centenary

-- Download the free iNaturalist app before you visit
+- Download the iNaturalist app before you visit your local forest

 - Join the Big Forest Find project in the app

 - Use the app to take and upload photos of animal and plant life you discover

 - Get species suggestions from naturalists in the app

 - Keep recording on every forest adventure until the end of October

 Why should I take part in the Big Forest Find?